mygithub2015/pathfinding-in-action/README.md

 # pathfinding-in-action
-This repository contains various Pathfinding algorithms' graphical visualization
+This repository contains various Pathfinding algorithms with graphical visualization